mrporterphysics/mrporterphysics.github.io/Presentations/Forces/talks/Dynamics2024.md

 * Start with a stationary bowling ball.
 Then, speed up the bowling ball from rest.
 * Have someone roll a bowling ball.
 Then, bring it to a stop.
 * Have someone roll a bowling ball.
-Then, keep it moving at a constant velocity.
+Then, keep it moving at a CV.
 * Have someone roll a bowling ball.
 With one tap, have the bowling ball make a 90 degree turn.
+* Keep a bowling ball moving in a circle at constant speed.

 **Your goal: summarize the relation between taps and motion in as few statments as possible**